 How do I purchase the “Support the Horse” License Plates?

 Getting your special plates is a two-step process:

-- Turn the certificate to your County Clerk, pay the state’s special-plate fee plus your regular registration, and receive your new “Support the Horse” plates.
+- When arriving at the DMV office, provide the County Clerk with the electronic pin number, pay the state’s special-plate fee plus your regular registration, and receive your new “Support the Horse” plates.

 When will the plates be available for purchase?

 The certificate pin numbers are available for purchase now.

 How much do the plates cost?

 Year 1 Costs - $90 plus vehicle registration fees and taxes.

 - $44 to CHDA (proceeds to benefit the horse industry in Colorado.)